-3.8.3 Fencing & Walls
+3.8.3 FENCING & WALLS

-Chain link is only acceptable in the industrial uses and must be vinyl coated.
-Chain link is not permitted in any other use.
-Other fencing materials such as simulated rod iron and / or concrete or masonry may be required depending upon screening needs and compatibility with adjacent uses.
+Fencing materials such as simulated rod iron and / or concrete or masonry may be required depending upon screening needs and compatibility with adjacent uses.
 No wood retaining walls are allowed (nonresidential only).
 Fencing and walls shall match building architecture.
 All fences and walls subject to DRC and JRC approval.